qltd/knight-wallace/wp-content/plugins/open-graph-protocol-framework/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.2.2 =
-This release has been tested with WordPress 4.8.
+This release has been tested with WordPress 4.9 and contains a minor fix for a PHP Warning in some cases.